 - Losing weight to lessen the stress on your feet

-Do you have any questions about Plantar Fasciitis Surgery procedure in NYC?
-Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and plantar fasciitis doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Do you have any questions about the Plantar Fasciitis Surgery procedure in NYC?
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and plantar fasciitis doctor at Manhattan Foot Specialists?
 Please contact our office for a consultation.

 (212) 389-1886 Manhattan Foot Specialists (Midtown) 51 East 25th Street, Ste 451, NY 10010

 (212) 389-9918 Manhattan Foot Specialists (Union Square) 55 W 17th St Ste 106, NY 10011